piranha/solovyov.net/src/blog/2021/streaming.md

 ## Sound processing

 I mentioned that I already have an XLR interface to drive the mic — it's Presonus AudioBox 22VSL.
 It's a good interface with reasonably good pre-amplifiers.
 Can I complain?
 You bet!
-I'm an expert at that stuff!
+I'm an expert complainer!

 And the main complaint is that it's just an audio interface.
 Let me elaborate.